Lean (drug): Hazards

-When taken in prescribed quantities, cough syrup is quite safe, but dangers arise in higher doses since promethazine is a depressant of the central nervous system (CNS), and codeine is a respiratory depressant.
+When taken in prescribed quantities, codeine-promethazine is quite safe, but dangers arise in higher doses since promethazine is a depressant of the central nervous system (CNS), and codeine is a respiratory depressant.
 When codeine is taken in very large amounts, it can cause one to stop breathing.
 Using alcohol and other drugs alongside lean increases the chance of respiratory depression.
 It seems that the concoction does not cause seizures itself, but increases their likelihood in those susceptible to them.
 The drink includes a massive amount of the opiate codeine, and it has been suggested that promethazine may heighten the euphoric effects of codeine.

 The addictive nature of the drink means that trying to discontinue regular usage can bring about symptoms of withdrawal.
 In a 2008 interview with MTV News, Lil Wayne described the withdrawal as feeling "like death in your stomach when you stop.
 Everybody wants me to stop all this and all that.
 It ain't that easy."

-Lean is confirmed or suspected to have caused the deaths of several prominent users.
 Respiratory depression is a potentially serious or fatal adverse drug reaction associated with the use of codeine, but mainly the danger lies in the much more potent and CNS-depressing phenothiazine-related antihistamine promethazine.
 This depression is dose-related and is the mechanism for the potentially fatal consequences of overdose: respiratory or cardiac arrest.
 As with most CNS depressants, mixing with alcohol greatly increases the risk of respiratory failure and other complications.